 “It will back up and replicate your systems into an on-site appliance and Acronis cloud data center.
 In case of outage, we can recover and restart your systems locally or in our cloud so you can continue providing IT services to your internal and external constituents until you can safely fail back.”

 Data Backup Plans

-A Data Backup Plan should define and address, as a minimum, the following:
+A Data Backup Plan should define and address, at minimum, the following:

 - Personnel responsible for executing the backup plan, keeping in mind data confidentiality best interests.

-- Construct a schedule that routinely checks systems, and backup data.
+- Construct a schedule that routinely checks systems and backup data.
 Be advised that, depending on backup and recovery solution provider, the cost of more frequent backup may increase.
-Make due with your businesses unique budget, as the potential losses as a result of having no plan greatly outweighs any loss you would have with a plan in place.
+Make do with your business’ unique budget, as the potential losses as a result of having no plan greatly outweighs any loss you would have with a plan in place.

 - Identify all systems and data lakes that require backup.

 - Develop and detail specific recovery procedures to restore data from backup repositories.